chetnashah/javawork/kotlinwork/Typesystem.md

 ## Nothing type

-`Nothing` type can be used as a return type for a function that always throws an exception.
+`Nothing` type can be used as a return type for a function that always throws an exception (never returns).

 When you call such a function, the compiler uses the information that the execution doesn't continue beyond the function.